kevinkayyy/VQC-Lite/README.md

 ## Usage

 For full documentation, please visit [Documentation](https://vqc-lite.readthedocs.io/en/latest/).
 To start with, you may read the two notebooks there.

-The notebook [An Introduction to VQC](https://vqc-lite.readthedocs.io/en/latest/demo/notebooks/circuit.html) gives an introduction to the VQC circuit stacks.
+1. The notebook [An Introduction to VQC](https://vqc-lite.readthedocs.io/en/latest/demo/notebooks/circuit.html) gives an introduction to the VQC circuit stacks.

-The notebook [Experiments with VQC](https://vqc-lite.readthedocs.io/en/latest/demo/notebooks/experiment.html) gives an illustrative example application for VQC: uploading an image onto a quantum computer.
+2. The notebook [Experiments with VQC](https://vqc-lite.readthedocs.io/en/latest/demo/notebooks/experiment.html) gives an illustrative example application for VQC: uploading a picture to a quantum computer.

 Below are some examples of how to use VQC-Lite modules.